ionic-team/getting-started-iv-react/README.md

 };
 ```

 **Note:** Rather than create functions such as `setSession()` and `restoreSession()`, we _could_ just return the `vault` from the hook and use its API directly in the rest of the application.
 However, that would expose the rest of the application to potential API changes as well as potentially result in duplicated code.
-In my opinion, it is a much better option to return functions that define how I would like the rest of the application to interact with the vault.
+In our opinion, it is a much better option to return functions that define how I would like the rest of the application to interact with the vault.
 This makes the code more maintainable and easier to debug.

-Now that we have the vault in place, let's switch over to `src/pages/Home.tsx` and code some simple interactions with the vault.
+Now that we have the vault in place, let's switch over to `src/pages/Home.tsx` and implement some simple interactions with the vault.
 Here is a snapshot of what we will change:

 1. Replace the `<ExploreContainer />` with a list of form controls
 2. Import and make use of the `useVault()` hook